 I referee grants regularly from British Heart Foundation, BBSRC etc and have been appointed as examiner (internal/external) regularly for PhD as well as MD thesis.
 Furthermore, I am also involved in the annual assessment of PhD and MD students within the School/Faculty.

-I currently supervise 1 Post-doctoral Fellow, 1 Research associate, 6 PhD students, 3 MD, 1 Technician, Mres project student and regularly take project students from Institute of Cell and Molecular Biosciences.
-My both the recent project students went on to secure a first in their projects.
+I currently supervise 2 Post-doctoral Fellow, 7 PhD students, 1 MD, 1 Technician, Mres project student and regularly take project students from Institute of Cell and Molecular Biosciences.
+My both the recent Mres project students went on to secure Distinction in their projects.

-· I am member of the organising team and will be chairing the Transplantation session for British Society of Immunology Summer School, to be held at Newcastle in July 2013.
+I am member of the organising team and chaired the Transplantation session for British Society of Immunology Summer School, held at Newcastle in July 2013.

-· Scientific Panels: a) Member of Northern Counties Kidney Research Fund Scientific Sub-Committee. b) Member of Panel of NHS grampian endowment grants.
+Scientific Panels: a) Member of Northern Counties Kidney Research Fund Scientific Sub-Committee.

-· I regularly referee manuscripts for Journal of Biological Chemistry, Biochemical Journal, BBA, etc and am a member of BBC panel for analysis of scientific news related to transplantation/inflammation.
+I regularly referee manuscripts for Journal of Biological Chemistry, Transplantation, Plos one, etc and am a member of BBC panel for analysis of scientific news related to transplantation/inflammation.

 1986-1990: Recipient of National scholarship by Council of Scientific and Industrial Research, India, based on a competitive exam to study for PhD.

 During my tenure in Newcastle I have been successful in attracting grant income from national charities and international funding bodies.
-During current RAE period I have been awarded grants from
+My current grants include:

 • PCT/GB2005/002184 (Filing date: 3rd June 2005), non-GAG binding chemokine receptor agonists CCL7, which may be used to treat inflammatory conditions.
 (Ali S and Kirby JA).